gstanden/orabuntu-lxc/README.md

 Step 3a

-Download the latest Orabuntu-LXC 7.0.0-alpha ELENA release (as of September 26, 2021 this is in MASTER branch only) to
+Download the latest Orabuntu-LXC 7.0.0-alpha ELENA release (or download Master Branch) to

 "/home/username/Downloads"